Skidamek/Velocity/README.md

 and `force-key-authentication = false` set, to work properly.
 4. Make sure all your minecraft servers have `online-mode=false` in their `server.properties`.
 5. Done!
-Start your velocity proxy (`java -jar velocity.jar` in command line or script).
+Start your velocity proxy from a terminal with `java -jar velocity.jar` or via a script.

 It's recommended to also install the [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) and [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/)